 Latest weather forecast for Christmas Day from Met Eireann

-The Ireland weather forecast for Christmas Day is for a mainly dry day after a cold start although there will be rain in some places.
+The latest weather forecast for Christmas Day from Met Eireann is for it to be a mainly dry day with some outbreaks of rain in places later in the today.

-The weather forecast for Ireland for Christmas Eve (Tuesday) night is for clear spells and a widespread frost.
-Minimum temperatures of -1 to +2 degrees.
-Light to moderate westerly winds.
+Tonight (Christmas Eve) will be cold and clear with lowest temperatures of between - 2 and +2 degrees.
+Winds will be light variable or westerly.
+A widespread frost will develop with fog developing in patches by dawn.

-The weather forecast for Ireland for Christmas Day (Wednesday) is for a crisp, bright start for most of the country on Christmas morning with frost clearing.
-But rain will arrive in the southwest early in the day and spread steadily northwards.
-It will however stay mostly dry for the north and east of the country until after dark.
+The weather forecast for Christmas Day is for it to start cold and frosty with clear skies.
+It'll be a mainly dry day with hazy sunshine giving way to cloud later, bringing a freshening southeast wind, which will become strong and gusty in the southwest by evening.
+Highest temperatures of 5 to 9 degrees.

-Our Atlantic chart shows precipitation and pressure forecast in 6 hour intervals for the next 7 days:https://t.co/v5aQGT8F9e— Met Éireann (@MetEireann) December 22, 2019
+Our 7 day Atlantic Chart shows the precipitation and pressure forecast in 6 hour intervalshttps://t.co/9Giuj4CR5m— Met Éireann (@MetEireann) December 24, 2019

-The national forecast and the national outlook for the coming days are available here:https://t.co/yEsIuCkWlq pic.twitter.com/k3C21v7Dvn
+A nationwide forecast and outlook covering the next week can be found here. https://t.co/9gKN6SVok4 pic.twitter.com/E4NlY3TU5l

-Easterly winds becoming fresh to strong in the south later in the day.
-Maximum temperatures of 5 to 6 degrees in the north, and 7 to 9 degrees in the south.
-The rain will push further north and east Wednesday evening into Wednesday night, reaching all areas.
-Minimum temperatures on Wednesday night of +1 to +2 degrees, and this could be cold enough for the rain to fall as sleet over high ground.
+On Christmas evening cloud will thicken in the southwest bringing outbreaks of rain there.
+The rain will spread quickly northeastwards over the country through the night on Christmas night, clearing to showers later.
+The strong southeast wind will veer southerly and decrease moderate to fresh by morning with the clearing rain.

 Leave your comment